Center for Oral History

 “When I do my history of science, it’s going to be a collection of stories, anecdotal stories about scientists.”

 “Through [oral history], you can capture the human realities, the complexities of modern science and business.
 You gain insights into the individual, even through the inflections and the tone of voice.
 You understand the motivations that nowhere appear in the printed or written record.”

 —Arnold Thackray, founding president of CHF

 Science is as much about scientists as it is about the experiments they perform.
 Often, however, the practice of science and the knowledge it generates is relegated to publications in journals and in textbooks; the experience of science and the lives of scientists are often lost, missing from the annals of history.
-CHF’s Oral History Program is committed to ensuring that the history of modern science is preserved in the words, beliefs, thoughts, and actions of its current practitioners—and not just in scientific publications.
+CHF’s Center for Oral History is committed to ensuring that the history of modern science is preserved in the words, beliefs, thoughts, and actions of its current practitioners—and not just in scientific publications.